Rehearsal letter: Purpose

-In the course of rehearsing a symphony or piece, it is often necessary for the conductor to stop and go back to some point in the middle, in order to master the more difficult passages or sections, or to resolve a challenge that the ensemble is having.
+In the course of rehearsing an orchestral piece, it is often necessary for the conductor to stop and go back to some point in the middle, in order to master the more difficult passages or sections, or to resolve a challenge that the ensemble is having.
 Many scores and parts have bar numbers, every five or ten bars, or at the beginning of each page or line.
 But as pieces and individual movements of works became longer (extending to several hundred bars) as the Romantic era progressed, bar numbers became less practical in rehearsal.

 For example, a conductor can tell their musicians to resume at bar 387, so that the musicians have to find the nearest bar number in their parts (e.g. 385 or 390) and count back or forward a couple of measures.
 Even if the number 387 is written at the appropriate bar, it might not particularly stand out.
 But if there is, for example, a big, bold letter M in the score and parts, it is much easier for the conductor to just say "begin at letter M".
 Even if the conductor were to say "one bar before letter M", that would still be more convenient than saying "bar 386".
 Alternatively the conductor could first say "before M..." and allow the players time to find M and then say "one bar".

 In the score of a full orchestra, rehearsal letters are typically placed over the flutes' (or piccolo's) staff, and duplicated above the first violins' staff.
 For concert bands, rehearsal letters are placed over the piccolo's staff (or flutes'), and over the trumpets'.
 Rehearsal letters should appear in every part, but the conductor or librarian should check this and also make sure that they agree with the conductor's score; if they do not, the letters from the parts should be copied to the conductor's score.
 For typical pieces or movements of the Romantic era marked allegro, the letters A to Z can be used up, though the letters I, J or O (or all) may be skipped.

 Placement and frequency of the letters do not follow a hard-and-fast rule.
 Generally they are inserted at places where there is a musically significant change, for example a new theme, or a change in dynamic or instrumentation or the start of a new section – just those places where a conductor might want to restart in rehearsal.
 In addition, having the letters coincide with musical signposts can help players who are counting rests confirm they are still in the right place, which would not be possible if the marks were placed at numerically regular intervals.